What Does CC Mean in Email?

 This carbon "sandwich" allowed people to use a typewriter to input something once and have it appear on both the original paper and the paper under the carbon layer.

-The pigment from the carbon paper would be transferred to the paper under it and create a "carbon copy."
+The pigment from the carbon sheet would be transferred to the paper under it and create a "carbon copy."
 Therefore, CC stands for "carbon copy."

 The pigment that coats a piece of carbon paper is actually comprised of carbon black impregnated with wax to help it adhere to the paper and to prevent it from smearing before use.
 Carbon black is a close cousin to graphite (found commonly in pencil lead), but has a much finer texture.